-This is probably the best option because if you take the time to figure out the true cause of your stress, you can take steps to eliminate it from your life going forward.
+This is probably the best option because if you take the time to figure out the actual cause of your stress, you can eliminate it from your life.

-For example, maybe traffic stresses you out.
+For example, traffic may stress you out.
 You can fix this by leaving earlier for work so you know you will get there on time.

 Or you can look to find other routes to work.
-This way, when you do hit traffic, you know you can go other ways and still make it on time without the added stress.
+This way, when you hit traffic, you know you can go different ways and still make it on time without the added stress.

-It might not seem fun to figure out your stress triggers but doing so can easily change your life for the better.
+It might not seem fun to figure out your triggers, but doing so can easily improve your life.

 So there are 25 great stress busters to calm you down instantly.

-Use whatever combination of stress management strategies I laid out to relieve stress from your life.
+Use whatever combination of strategies I laid out to relieve stress from your life.

-Be sure to note what works and what doesn’t so that in the future you can deal with stress quicker before it becomes a larger problem in your life.
+Be sure to note what works and what doesn’t so that you can deal with stress quicker in the future before it becomes a more significant problem in your life.